Crafting-Computer/sim-lang/README.md

 [ 0, 1, 1, 0, 1 ]
 ```

-Note that bus is much stricter than a list or array in other languages.
+Note that a bus is much stricter than a list or array in other languages.
 For instance, buses can only contain 1-bit numbers.
 The followings **is not legal**:

 ```elm
 -- 2 or 0b10 occupies 2 bit (bigger than 1 bit).